TCB13/sequel-mongo-php/Readme.md

 # Seguel Mongo PHP

 A lightweight, expressive, framework agnostic **query builder for PHP** that empowers you to run **SQL-like queries on MongoDB databases**.
-Enjoy the best of the worlds!
+Enjoy the best of the two worlds!

 ### Installation